KevinGrant12/crypto-clopse/content/collections/articles/vechain-is-a-monster-that-solves-real-world-problems.md

     content:
       -
         type: text
         text: ' VET is VeChain Thor’s cryptocurrency while VTHO is the "gas" that is used to pay for transactions.
-This clever two-token economic model is meant to separate the cost of interacting with the blockchain from market speculation.
-A large part of VeChains allure is also the ability to reduce its transaction fees.
+This clever two-token economic model is meant to separate the cost of interacting with the blockchain from market speculation.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Furthermore, VeChains allure includes the ability to reduce transaction fees.
 In fact, community members recently '
       -
         type: text
         marks: